About

 What is the Chinese Soup Pot?

 Having been born in Hong Kong to a Cantonese family and then moved to the United States at a young age, one distinct Chinese food culture my parents instilled in me is the tradition of soups.
 Like a comforting bowl of Chicken Soup that Americans love, a bowl of nourishing Chinese soup conjures up the same kind of comfort, even nostalgia from childhood times with the family and mom’s homemade soups.
-Soup is a deep-rooted and endeared Chinese food tradition, especially for the Cantonese who are famous for their “slow-fire” soups (and other great dishes).
+Soup is a deep-rooted and endeared Chinese food tradition, especially for the Cantonese who are famous for their “slow-fire” soups.
 So much so that while my husband and I were still dating, his father used to tell him, “Son, if you get invited to your girlfriend’s home for family soup, then you have been accepted into their family.”

 Who is Sharon?

-[photo-author]I am a working woman and a wife to a loving husband living in the San Francisco Bay Area.
-In addition to making and enjoying healthy delicious soups, I am also passionate about eating healthy in general.
+I am wife to a loving husband living and working in the San Francisco Bay Area.
+In addition to making healthy delicious soups, I am passionate about eating healthy in general.
 This passion (or more appropriately, my quest) for good health brewed in me at a young age through my parents’ teachings about Chinese soups and healthy eating.
-And the big boost that really got this passion kicked off was when I joined the cross country team in high school.
+The big push that got this passion kicked off was when I joined the cross country team in high school.
 My running coach used to tell us that as athletes, we need to watch what we eat.
 Our bodies need to be healthy so we can be strong and perform well on the track field.
-It was then that I really started to become cognizant of what I ate.
+It was then that I became even more cognizant of what I ate.

 What Should You Do from Here?